Gas Works Park: Overview

 Gas Works Park incorporates numerous pieces of the old plant.
 Some stand as ruins, while others have been reconditioned, painted, and incorporated into a children's "play barn" structure, constructed in part from what was the plant's exhauster-compressor building.
 A web site affiliated with the Seattle Times newspaper said, "Gas Works Park is easily the strangest park in Seattle and may rank among the strangest in the world."

 Gas Works Park also features an artificial kite-flying hill with a sculptured sundial built into its summit.
 The park was for many years the exclusive site of a summer series of "Peace Concerts".
 These concerts are now rotated among several Seattle parks.
 The park also has for many years hosted one of Seattle's two major Independence Day fireworks events; in 2009, it was the sole such event.
 The park is the traditional end point of the Solstice Cyclists and the starting point for Seattle's World Naked Bike Ride.

 The park originally constituted one end of the Burke–Gilman Trail, laid out along the abandoned right-of-way of the Seattle, Lake Shore and Eastern Railway.
-However, the trail has now been extended several kilometers northwest, past the Fremont neighborhood toward Ballard.
+However, the trail has now been extended several miles northwest, past the Fremont neighborhood toward Ballard.